Logo Icon

 Answer: B

 Q15.
-Which of the following reflects the main reason given by Sibley in his articles shielding aesthetic concepts?
+Which of the following reflects the main reason Sibley gave in his articles shielding aesthetic concepts?
 They required

-• (a) heightened sense of perception along with rules and conditions.
+• (a) a heightened sense of perception along with rules and conditions.

-• (b) They were governed by an increased sense of observation of normative character.
+• (b) An increased sense of observation of normative character governed them.

 • (c) They required a puny sense of perception without norms.